Become a vendor

 - Public outreach regarding sustainable agricultural/gardening practices

-Pre-approval from CEFM staff will be required.
+Other non-profits may also take part.
+Pre-approval from CEFM manager will be required.
 Contact email@example.com

 Why does CEFM offer additional programs and events?